ParkerTools/Modular-Media-Server/README.md

 Recommended precautions:

-• Only download content from sources you trust.
+- Only download content from sources you trust.
-• Only download content you are legally permitted to obtain.
+- Only download content you are legally permitted to obtain.
-• Keep your server, Docker Engine, Docker images, and applications updated.
+- Keep your server, Docker Engine, Docker images, and applications updated.
-• Do not blindly execute programs or scripts obtained through torrents.
+- Do not blindly execute programs or scripts obtained through torrents.
-• Avoid exposing download clients directly to the public Internet.
+- Avoid exposing download clients directly to the public Internet.
-• Use appropriate firewall and network-access controls.
+- Use appropriate firewall and network-access controls.
-• Maintain current backups of important data.
+- Maintain current backups of important data.
-• Consider malware scanning appropriate to your environment.
+- Consider malware scanning appropriate to your environment.
-• Treat downloaded files as untrusted until you have verified them.
+- Treat downloaded files as untrusted until you have verified them.

-The Modular Media Server project does not scan, verify, guarantee, or endorse the safety of files obtained through torrenting or other download mechanisms.
+**The Modular Media Server project does not scan, verify, guarantee, or endorse the safety of files obtained through torrenting or other download mechanisms.
-You are responsible for the security of your server and the files you choose to download, store, or execute.
+You are responsible for the security of your server and the files you choose to download, store, or execute.**

 ---